 On each brake job, the technician must center the cutting head.
-Once the head is centered, it is vital that the technician seat the cutting head dovetail and secure the M8 position screw securely.
+Once the head is centered, it is vital that the technician tighten the cutting head lateral lock knob securely.
 Failure to do this may result in chatter.

 USE THE CHIP DEFLECTOR